Clearlake Truck Accident Lawyers

 Drivers should inspect brake connections, steering mechanisms, tires, windshield wipers, parking brakes, reflectors and lights, horns, mirrors, coupling devices, fluids, and emergency equipment before departure.
 Unless the trailers are sealed, inspections must be conducted before driving out, after the first 25 miles of travel, and approximately every 150 miles or three hours afterward.
 Within 10 minutes of their vehicle becoming disabled, drivers must deploy emergency and warning devices.

 If you were injured in an accident because the truck driver or company neglected their responsibilities, our Clearlake lawyers can help you investigate.
 We will determine if any of these guidelines were violated.
-We will also carefully scrutinize the documents to ensure they are not falsified to protect the company or the driver.
+We will also carefully scrutinize the documents to verify that they are not falsified to protect the company or the driver.

 Types Of Truck Accidents Our Attorneys Handle